Scientific: Lagerstroemia indica

 Chica Pink Bright Pink Height and width of 3-4 feet (dwarf)

 Peppermint Lace Two-colored bloom, dark pink with white edging on each petal The flower and shrubby growth form are the key features.
-Unfortunately, this plant may need to be treated for powdery mildew in spring - but it's worth it.
+Unfortunately, this plant may need to be treated for powdery mildew in spring (not in Phoenix) - but it's worth it.

-There is also a series of cultivars in the 3-4 foot range known as the 'Petite' series that offer a wide variety of floral colors in a dwarf plant form of crepe myrtle, (e.g. 'Petite Plum'- deep purple).
-In addition, there are miniature cultivars of crepe myrtle known as the 'Dixie' series that are less than 3' tall.
+There is also a series of cultivars in the 3 to 4 foot range known as the 'Petite' series that offer a wide variety of floral colors in a dwarf plant form of crepe myrtle, (e.g. 'Petite Plum'- deep purple).
+In addition, there are miniature cultivars of crepe myrtle known as the 'Dixie' series that are less than 3-feet tall.
 These mini-crepe myrtles tend to not be as cold hardy as those above, have a rather weeping growth habit, and do well as patio container plants for decorative display when alone or mixed with short colorful annual bedding plants, grow in partial shade, no western exposure.
-The 'Dixie' cultivars include 'Baton Rouge', and 'Bourbon Street' - both deep red, and 'New Orleans' - a purple flowering cultivar only 8-24 inches.
+The 'Dixie' cultivars include 'Baton Rouge', and 'Bourbon Street' - both deep red, and 'New Orleans' - a purple flowering cultivar only 8- to 24-inches tall.
 The list provided above is only a small portion of the number of named cultivars of crepe Myrtle that are available.